What To Pack For An Overland Trip Across Namibia

 Clothes, Shoes & Accessories

-- 1 pair of shorts – I recommend KÜHL KONTRA.
+- 1 pair of women's hiking shorts - I recommend KÜHL KONTRA.

 - A light yet very warm jacket such as the KÜHL FIREFLY HOODY.